renatonoronha/UNA-Cucina/README.md

 **Functional requirements**

--Save recipes: The user can save recipes to find them more easily the next time they access the website.
+● Save recipes: The user can save recipes to find them more easily the next time they access the website.
--Search bar: to make it easier when searching for a specific recipe
--Filters: specifying food styles, some examples are: hot, cold, vegan, sweet, savory, with few ingredients.
+● Search bar: to make it easier when searching for a specific recipe ● Filters: specifying food styles, some examples are: hot, cold, vegan, sweet, savory, with few ingredients.
--Download the recipe in PDF
+● Download the recipe in PDF
--Registration system: where the user can choose to share new recipes or just use it to view recipes -The first page will display featured/most viewed/popular recipes -The page will also have a language change so that it is accessible to users who do not speak Portuguese
+● Registration system: where the user can choose to share new recipes or just use it to view recipes ● The first page will display featured/most viewed/popular recipes ● The page will also have a language change so that it is accessible to users who do not speak Portuguese

 **Non-functional requirements**

--Recipe review system: recipes that users share will be reviewed to be approved or not to be displayed on the website.
+● Recipe review system: recipes that users share will be reviewed to be approved or not to be displayed on the website.
 Which will be within 5 business days.
--Website response time: within 3 seconds
+● Website response time: within 3 seconds